jju/stubbl/matches/gcxi-04-srft.md

 [[sumprunners]][[filthytide]][[gcxi]]

 [[aficionado]]
-Venus trying to pull the team along in an intradivisional match,
+Veens trying to pull the team along in an intradivisional match,

 Are you writing anything about this match?